rakshit-binary/perl-Quant-Framework/README.md

 ##Quant::Framework::TradingCalendar

-This module is responsible about everything related to time-based status of an exchange (whether exchange is open/closed, has holiday, is partially open, ...)
+This module is responsible for everything related to time-based status of an exchange (whether exchange is open/closed, has holiday, is partially open, ...)
 Plus all related helper modules (trading days between two days where exchange is open, trading breaks, DST effect, open/close time, ...).
 One important feature of this module is that it is designed for READING information not writing.